How to Get Rid of Drain Worms in the Shower (Tiny Black Worms)

 If you notice some tiny black worms in your bathroom, they’re probably drain fly larvae and are called drain worms.
-They derive their name from where they live which is shower drains and sinks.
-These worms eventually turn into adult drain flies (also called sewer flies, filter flies, or moth flies).
+They derive their name from where they live: shower drains and sinks.
+These worms eventually become adult drain flies (sewer, filter, or moth flies).

-The best commercial drain cleaner to help kill drain worms is Green Gobbler Drain Clog Dissolver.
+The best commercial drain cleaner to help kill drain worms is the Green Gobbler Drain Clog Dissolver.
 It works in a few minutes and does not damage your pipes and drain like some harsh cleaners do.
-Always stay safe when using pesticides in the home as directed by the EPA.
+Always stay safe when using pesticides in the home, as directed by the EPA.

 How do I get rid of worms in my shower drain?

-Those wiggly worms may pose little danger to you but they still need to be eliminated.
-Get rid of black worms in the bathroom in the following steps:
+Those wiggling worms may pose little danger to you, but they still need to be eliminated.
+The most effective ways to kill drain worms include the following:

 1. Kill the drain flies

 First, kill the drain flies using either an aerosol spray or a fly trap to eliminate the source of the drain fly larvae worms in the shower.
-2.
+Most household insecticides kill drain worms.

 2. Remove the drain cover